China's top feed producer New Hope builds three pig farms in Vietnam

-BEIJING, April 25 (Reuters) - China’s top feed producer, New Hope Group, said on Thursday it is building three pig farms in neighbouring Vietnam, even as an incurable pig disease spreads through the Southeast Asian country.
+BEIJING (Reuters) - China’s top feed producer, New Hope Group, said on Thursday it is building three pig farms in neighboring Vietnam, even as an incurable pig disease spreads through the Southeast Asian country.

 The farms, located in Thanh Hoa, Binh Phuoc, and Binh Dinh provinces, will produce 930,000 pigs in total every year, with construction to be completed by 2021, according to New Hope Group.